shaurya-148/MPU6050-shaurya/content/assignments/full-stack/BLE/firmware.md

 In this case, I randomly created a UUID with [this](https://www.uuidgenerator.net) tool.

-Now let's create a GATT server with one service with one characteristic:
+Now let's create a GATT server with a single service that has one characteristic:

 ```rust
 gatt!([service {